Naveed Aamir: Political career

 He was elected to the National Assembly- MNA of Pakistan as a candidate of Pakistan Peoples Party on a reserved seat for minorities in the 2018 Pakistani general election.
 He was elected as a Member of the Provincial Assembly in 2002 in Pervaiz Musharraf's Government on Minorities reserved seat from Pakistan Peoples Party.

-Naveed Aamir started his struggle against religious discrimination in society from a very early age.
-His first successful protest against the school administration for a separate prayer period for non-Muslim / Christian students in the morning assembly proved to be the first step of his political struggle.

-Naveed is one of the closest friends of Martyr Shahbaz Bhatti and Loyal worker of APMA (All Pakistan Minorities Alliance) and CLF (Christian Liberation Front-Pak).
-He never stopped his political struggle after the assassination of Shahbaz Bhatti.
-He continued his struggle with patience and courage, and never changed his loyalty and political affiliation with Pakistan Peoples Party.
-He is representing religious minorities now in the legislative/national assembly of Pakistan.
+In 2019, Naveed a Christian member of the National Assembly moved a bill to amend the article 41 and 91 of the Constitution which would allow non-Muslims to become Prime Minister and President of Pakistan.
+However, Pakistan's parliament blocked the bill.